keatinl1/Filter_IMU/README.md

 ### Results

-The results from the compliemntary filter are shown in figure 4.
+The results from the complimentary filter are shown in figure 4.
 It removes the large peaks from the signal but there is still high frequency readings lingering in the readings.

 <p align="center">
   <kbd>